Department of Indo-Pacific Languages and Literatures

 Is the Journal of Language and Literature a predatory journal?

 The Journal of Language and Literature and its publisher Progress Publishing Company are not listed on Jeffrey Beall’s black list, but we do believe that it belongs there [Addendum: As of 3 Dec 2014 Progress Publishing Company is listed in the Beall’s List].
-But the question is essentially irrelevant.
+But whether the IJAR journals are listed as predatory by Beall is essentially irrelevant.
 What serious scholar wants to publish an article in a journal that is not available at the Library of Congress or the Australian National Library, and that is not open access either?

 The Journal of Language and Literature and Indonesian universities